 All Victorians benefit from gender equality.
-We have asked Victorians to have a say on the changes we can make to help achieve it.
+We asked Victorians to have a say on the changes we can make to help achieve it.

 Update on the Gender Equality Legislation